Achievable logoAchievable logo

 Discretionary accounts

-*While this section covers granting POA to financial professionals, trading authority can be granted to any third party (e.g., spouses, family members).
+This section focuses on granting POA to financial professionals, but trading authority can be granted to any third party (e.g., a spouse or family member).

-**The person granted trading authority is known as the attorney-in-fact.
+**The person granted trading authority is called the attorney-in-fact.

 Sidenote